jgmenu/jgmenu/docs/manual/jgmenu.1.md

   - ^pipe() - execute sub-process and checkout a menu based on its
   stdout.

+  - ^filter() - invoke search

+## Icons

 Icons will be displayed if the third field is populated; for example:

     Terminal,xterm,utilities-terminal
     Firefox,firefox,firefox